 Westland Lysander, T1552, 25th July 1942

-The subsequent Irish Army Intelligence (G2) report, G2/X/1038, subsequently recorded the names of the crew as Flight Lieutenant "J. Crabbe" and Sergeant "A. Fryer".
+The subsequent Irish Army Intelligence (G2) report, G2/X/1038, went on to record the names of the crew as Flight Lieutenant "J. Crabbe" and Sergeant "A. Fryer".
 No christian names or service numbers were recorded in the report or at least don't seem to have survived if they were.
-The aircraft, a Westland Lysander, a type operated by the Irish Air Corps at this time also, was recorded as such but no identifying marks were noted.
+The Lysander, a type operated by the Irish Air Corps at this time also, was recorded as such but no external identifying marks such as a serial number were noted.
 What was however recorded were the next of kin addresses of the two men, Yeadon, Leeds for Crabbe and Coventry for Fryer.

 Sgt.
 John 'Jack' William Frederick Fryer 1198788 RAFVR